RexMortem/eds-notes/content/Year2/CS259/Non-regularity.md

 ### Intuition for Myhill-Nerode

 Consider a regular language $L$.
-Since it is regular, there must exist a DFA $A$ for it.
+Since it is regular, there must exist some DFA $A$ for it.

 If the runs of two words $x, y$ lead to the same final state (not necessarily an accepting state) in the DFA $A$, then those two words cannot be distinguished.
 Whenever you add the same word to the end of $x$ and to the end of $y$, it will lead to the exact same state.